One of the most romantic gardens in the Cotswolds is celebrating a milestone this summer.

 The Secret Garden is so-called for its intimate and sheltered nature – being hidden on one side by a large yew hedge and on another by a stone wall, complete with buttresses.

-It can be found through an archway of roses alongside St Mary’s Church – the final resting place of of Queen Katherine Parr, the last of Henry VIII’s six wives.
+It can be found through an archway of roses alongside St Mary’s Church – the final resting place of of Queen Katherine Parr, the last of Henry VIII’s six wives, and is overlooked by a huge, 200-year-old cedar of Lebanon tree.

 Little is known about the Secret Garden’s history prior to the 20th century.
 It was first re-planted following the marriage of Lord and Lady Ashcombe in 1979.
 Lady Ashcombe wished to create a ‘secret garden’ as a celebration of their marriage and to house four 18th century cherub-like garden ornaments from Lord Ashcombe’s own garden – which can still be seen today.